 Biological controls are increasingly becoming an important tool to manage disease in organic systems.
 Products such as PlantShield HC made from Trichoderma harzianum were effective in suppressing early blight in tomato in recent research (Caldwell et al. 2005).
 A beneficial fungus Coniothyrium minitans (Contans) reduces the survival rate of sclerotia (Sclerotina sclerotiorum) when applied preplant or during an infection of white mold in solanaceous crops (Caldwell et al. 2005).
 In addition to commercially available products, compost may contain organisms that reduce some pathogens.

-The ongoing national dialogue on food safety has increased consumer's concerns over food safety risks, both real and perceived.
-All crop and livestock producers are held to the same federal food safety standards irregardless of production method.
+All crop and livestock producers are held to the same federal food safety standards regardless of production method.
 Due to the vigorous record-keeping protocols required for USDA-certified organic producers, obtaining additional certification for a farm food-safety program may not require an additional significant time investment.
 Based on current research data, organic and conventional production systems are subject to many of the same risks, and it is not possible to generalize that food safety risks due to contamination by enteropathogens such as E. coli are greater in one system compared to the other (Winter and Davis 2006; Smith-Spangler et al. 2012; Forman and Silverstein 2012).
 However, use of compost, manure, and other biologically active inputs does require additional care to ensure consumer safety.

-The Federal Food Safety Modernization Act (FSMA) requires all farms, including very small farms, to be fully compliant by 2022.
+The Federal Food Safety Modernization Act (FSMA)'s Produce Safety Rule includes a suite of practices designed to ensure a safe food supply.
 FSMA recognizes soil amendments in three categories: chemical (sodium nitrate), physical (perlite), and biological (organic matter).
 Organic farmers will want to pay close attention to FSMA regulations surrounding biological soil amendments of animal origin, including manures, compost, and compost tea.
 Specific best practice recommendations and a calendar of food safety training opportunities for farmers is available on the Southern Center for Training, Education, Extension, Outreach and Technical Assistance to Enhance Produce Safety's website (http://sc.ifas.ufl.edu/).

 Proper postharvest handling and packaging of produce can reduce risk of pathogens as well as minimize harvested product losses due to poor quality (Sargent and Treadwell 2015; Watson et al. 2016).